 - Interest-only option.
 You can opt to pay interest-only repayments for a period.
 This can be useful for investors trying to maximise their cash flow.

-There are no ongoing account keeping fees to with this loan; however, there are some fees you may have to pay such as:
+There are no ongoing account keeping fees to with this loan; however, there are some fees you may have to pay:

 - Establishment fee: $595.
-This fee is for the loan application process this fee currently only applies to investor loans.
+This fee is for the loan application process and currently only applies to investor loans.

 - Break costs: Varies.
 This is the cost of closing the loan during the fixed rate term and can be quite substantial.